STEVE INSKEEP, Host:

 Today, reporter Niala Boodhoo of member station WLRN in Miami has the story of a new graduate who is trying to launch his career as an air traffic controller.

-Mr. YOELVIS BENGOCHEA (Pool Cleaner): I went there for like a year and a half and then I decided to take a break and it became a long break.
+YOELVIS BENGOCHEA: I went there for like a year and a half and then I decided to take a break and it became a long break.

 BOODHOO: Yoelvis and his older sister were born in Havana, Cuba.
 They're the first generation of their family to go to college.
 Their mother, Maria Alvarez, started and still runs the family business, Hialeah Pool Supplies.